Hands of Hope

 The community aspect of this programme is so important.
 The participants have friends with whom to share their concerns and their joys.
 The participants also have the opportunity to join weekend workshops and seminars on health issues and family celebrations held throughout the year, commemorating Songkran (the Thai New Year Water festival), Mother’s Day and Christmas.

-Pre-schoolers may accompany their mothers to the centre each day and school-aged children are welcome to take part in a holiday programme, producing their own line of products and receiving remuneration which helps with expenses when the new school term begins.
+School-aged children are welcome to take part in a holiday programme, producing their own line of products and receiving remuneration which helps with expenses when the new school term begins.

 The Good Shepherd Outreach Staff monitor the health of our producers and accompany them to medical appointments when necessary.
 Anti-retroviral medicine is indeed necessary for prolonging life, but without dignified employment and daily social support, it cannot give quality and purpose to those living with HIV/Aids.
 Hands of Hope does exactly that.